microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 ## Setup

 With the power off, plug in the 2x2 Click into Slot 1.
-Place the AVR64DU32 Curiosity Nano into the slot, with the programmer USB facing outwards, as shown in the image below.
+Place the AVR64DU32 Curiosity Nano into the slot, with the programmer USB on the left edge, as shown in the image below.

 ![Image of the Click Boards](./images/boardSetup.JPG)

+### UART Settings (Debug)

+- Baud Rate: 9600
+- Char Length: 8-bits
+- Parity: None
+- Stop Bits: 1 bit

 ### I/O Usage